owulveryck/cortical/README.md

 2. Because I only know how to code in go
 3. *The real reason*: concurrency (take a look at [Rob Pike - 'Concurrency Is Not Parallelism' on youtube](https://www.youtube.com/watch?v=cN_DpYBzKso&t=680s) to truly understand why)

+# Caution

+The API may change a lot; use it at your own risks.
+PR are welcome.